0xPolygonMiden/compiler/midenc-debug/README.md

 * Watchpoints, i.e. cause execution to break when a memory store touches a specific address
 * Conditional breakpoints, i.e. only trigger a breakpoint when an expression attached to it evaluates to true
+* More DYIM-style breakpoints, i.e. when breaking on first hitting a match for a file or procedure, we probably shouldn't continue to break for every instruction to which that breakpoint technically applies.
+Instead, it would make sense to break and then temporarily disable that breakpoint until something changes that would make breaking again useful.
+  This will rely on the ability to disable breakpoints, not delete them, which we don't yet support.
 * More robust type support in the `read` command
 * Display procedure locals and their contents in a dedicated pane